-- b) According to the information and explanations given to us and based on the records of the company examined by us, there are no dues of Income Tax and any other major statutory dues which have not been deposited on account of any disputes. - ix.
-According to the information and explanations given to us and based on the records of the company examined by us, there were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961). - x. a) In our opinion, and according to the information and explanations given to us, the company has not obtained any loans from banks or financial institutions. - b) According to the information and explanations given to us and on the basis of our examination of the records of the company, the company has not been declared wilful defaulter by any bank or financial institution or others. - c) According to the information and explanations given to us and on the basis of our examination of the books of the company, the company has not obtained any money by way of term loans during the year. - d) On an overall examination of the Financial Statements of the Company, the company has not raised any funds on short-term basis during the year. - e) The company does not have any subsidiaries, joint ventures or associate companies and hence, reporting under clause 3 (ix)(e) of the Order is not applicable. - f) The company does not have any subsidiaries, joint ventures or associate companies and hence, reporting under clause 3 (ix)(f) of the Order is not applicable. - xi. a) The Company has not raised any moneys by way of initial public offer or further public offer (including debt instruments) during the year. - b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully or partially or optionally convertible) during the year. - xii. a) Based on examination of books and records of the Company and according to the information and explanations given to us, no material fraud by the Company or on the Company has been noticed or reported during the year. - b) No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and up to the date of this report. - c) As represented to us by the management, there were no whistle-blower complaints received by the company during the year. - xiii.
-The Company is not a Nidhi Company as per section 406 of "the Act". - xiv.
-The Company has no transactions with related parties during the year to which the provisions of section 188 applies and the company has complied with the provisions of sec 177 of the act.
+- ix.
+According to the information and explanations given to us and based on the records of the company examined by us, there were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961). - x. a) In our opinion, and according to the information and explanations given to us, the company has not obtained any loans from banks or financial institutions.

+b) According to the information and explanations given to us and on the basis of our examination of the records of the company, the company has not been declared wilful defaulter by any bank or financial institution or others.

+c) According to the information and explanations given to us and on the basis of our examination of the books of the company, the company has not obtained any money by way of term loans during the year.

+d) On an overall examination of the Financial Statements of the Company, the company has not raised any funds on short-term basis during the year.

+e) The company does not have any subsidiaries, joint ventures or associate companies and hence, reporting under clause 3 (ix)(e) of the Order is not applicable.

+f) The company does not have any subsidiaries, joint ventures or associate companies and hence, reporting under clause 3 (ix)(f) of the Order is not applicable.

+xi. a) The Company has not raised any moneys by way of initial public offer or further public offer (including debt instruments) during the year.

+b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully or partially or optionally convertible) during the year.

+xii. a) Based on examination of books and records of the Company and according to the information and explanations given to us, no material fraud by the Company or on the Company has been noticed or reported during the year.

+b) No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and up to the date of this report.

+c) As represented to us by the management, there were no whistle-blower complaints received by the company during the year.

+- xiii.
+The Company is not a Nidhi Company as per section 406 of othe Act ö - xiv.
+The Company has no transactions with related parties during the year to which the provisions of section188 applies and the company has complied with the provisions of sec 177 of the act.
 However, the details of related party transactions have been disclosed in the IND AS Financial Statements as required under Indian Accounting standard (Ind AS) 24, related party disclosures specified under section 133 of the Act, read with relevant rules issued there under.